De Havilland Express: Political and commercial consequences

-Following the first three fatal Australian D.H.86 accidents, and a forced landing by VH-USW Lepena on 13 December 1935 when the pilot believed his aircraft was about to break up in mid-air, the Australian Government temporarily suspended the type's Certificate of Airworthiness.
+Following the first three fatal Australian DH.86 accidents, and a forced landing by VH-USW Lepena on 13 December 1935 when the pilot believed his aircraft was about to break up in mid-air, the Australian Government temporarily suspended the type's Certificate of Airworthiness.
 This caused outrage in Britain as it reflected on the whole British aircraft industry.
-The D.H.86 had approached the limits to which traditional "plywood and canvas" aircraft construction could be taken, and was obsolete compared to all-aluminium stressed-skin aircraft like the Boeing 247 and the Douglas DC-1 that were already flying before it was even designed, and the Douglas DC-3 that had its first flight just four days after the forced-landing of VH-USW.
+The DH.86 had approached the limits to which traditional "plywood and canvas" aircraft construction could be taken, and was obsolete compared to all-aluminium stressed-skin aircraft like the Boeing 247 and the Douglas DC-1 that were already flying before it was even designed, and the Douglas DC-3 that had its first flight just four days after the forced-landing of VH-USW.
 Under pressure from Holymans and other companies, in 1936 the Australian Government rescinded its ban on the import of American aircraft, and from then on, large airliners used in Australia were mostly of American manufacture.

 Other accidents and incidents

-Remains of Qantas D.H.86 VH-USG (c/n 2311) displayed in the Qantas Founders Museum, Longreach (Qld.).
-This is all that remains of the sixty-two D.H.86 aircraft that were built.
+Remains of Qantas DH.86 VH-USG (c/n 2311) displayed in the Qantas Founders Museum, Longreach (Qld.).
+This is all that remains of the sixty-two DH.86 aircraft that were built.